icarusgk/cs50w-final-project/README.md

 ```

 The `access` token is valid for 1 week and the `refresh` token is valid for a month.
 After the `refresh` token expires the user is logged out from the client.

+> 📄 `utils_api.py`

+This file contains the `AuthUtils` helper function that can be used inside the `setUp()` function of a TestCase in order to auth an user that needs to make a request that has to have an `Authorization` header.

 > 📄 `views.py`